siglens/siglens-docs/docs/alerts.md

       ![alert-4](../static/img/alert-4.png)

 4. **Save and Verify:**
    - Save your alert rule.
-If the condition for alert rule is satisfied, the alert status will be set to 'firing'.
+If the condition for the alert rule is satisfied, the alert status will be set to 'firing'.

       ![alert-5](../static/img/alert-5.png)

 5. **Notification Confirmation:**
-   - For Webhook notifications, confirm message received on the webhook site.
+   - For Webhook notifications, confirm the message received on the Webhook site.

       ![alert-7](../static/img/alert-7.png)

-   - To receive Slack notifications, you need to provide channel id and slack token.
-To get channel id and slack token you can refer this documentation -> https://api.slack.com/tutorials/tracks/getting-a-token
+   - To receive Slack notifications, you need to provide a channel id and Slack token.
+To get channel ID and slack token you can refer to this documentation -> https://api.slack.com/tutorials/tracks/getting-a-token

       ![alert-6](../static/img/alert-6.png)

-   - Check the designated Slack channel for notification.
+   - Check the designated Slack channel for notifications.

       ![alert-8](../static/img/alert-8.png)

 ### ✏️ Editing and Deleting

 1. **Editing Alert Rules:**
-   - To edit an alert rule, click on alert rule name or press the edit button.
+   - To edit an alert rule, click on the alert rule name or press the edit button.

       ![alert-9](../static/img/alert-9.png)